 But cannot be forced.

-Although this sounds like a common sense position, outsourcing security, “saving” on CS personnel, understaffing, and other similar behaviors, are commonplace – from the corporate world to the government.
-The recent Equifax debacle is proof enough of the kinds of inept and ignorant ideas that govern much of the CS space.
-These attitudes undermine precisely the first rule of Sun Tzu’s readiness of war – a war which is absolutely inevitable in the CS space – of making yourself invincible.
+Although this sounds like a common sense position, outsourcing security, “saving” on InfoSec personnel, under-staffing, and other similar behaviors, are commonplace – from the corporate world to the government.
+The recent Equifax debacle is proof enough of the kinds of inept and ignorant ideas that govern much of the InfoSec space.
+These attitudes undermine precisely the first rule of Sun Tzu’s readiness of war – a war which is absolutely inevitable in the information security space – of making yourself invincible.

 Interestingly, the exact same ideology of personal invincibility while awaiting opponent vulnerability is used by hackers – though their invincibility has a far lower threshold.
 This yin-yang of security and attack is reflected throughout this chapter.